 I am hoping that some of these points have been helpful to you.

 My last point is this.
 Remember that your life is a journey, and that it is supposed to be full of joy and happiness.
-Life is not (should not be) mainly about achieving (expensive) material things, but more about all the countless moments that make up that journey.
+Life is not (or should not be) mainly about acquiring (expensive, hard-to-get) material things, but more about all the countless moments that make up that journey.
 So don’t forget to relax, laugh, and have a lot of fun along the way!